Salma-Muhammad-Elnady/House-prices/README.md

 * Train the model using the data and evaluate its performance using metrics like: R2-Score, MSE, RMSE, MAE, MAPE.

 ### 4. Model Improvement:
-* Improve the model using techniques like cross-validation and feature engineering.
+* Improve the model using techniques like cross-validation and feature engineering, and outlier removal.
 * Compare different models and select the one that provides the best accuracy.

 # **Data Set**